jstreeter23/jstreeter23/README.md

 I'm **Jordan**, a Salesforce Administrator & Software Engineering student based in Los Angeles, California.

-I am currently attending online school for software engineering.
 I have a passion for building solutions, automating workflows, designing systems, and exploring new technologies.

-If there is a way to optimize a process, I will find it and build it.
+Laziness is my greatest superpoewer.
+If there is a way to optimize a process, I will do it.
+Making things fast and efficient.

 My favorite language is **Python**.
 I am proficient with the **Salesforce Lightning Web Component** framework (heavy on JavaScript) and I am currently learning **React** alongside my coursework.